hermonochy/Rescueland/The Technology of Rescueland, Computerland and it's surrounding Planets.md

 #### The large cannon

-This cannon is used for fast-load slit bombs, Large-damage slit bombs and lightdrones.
+This cannon is used for fast-load slit bombs, Large-damage slit bombs and laserdrones.

 #### The universal cannon